 Finance and insurance-related businesses in North Carolina often need to secure a surety bond to operate.
-Some of these businesses include mortgage services, collection agencies, insurance brokers, and pawnbrokers which are overseen by government entities such as the Department of Insurance and Commissioner of Banks.
+Some of these businesses include mortgage services, collection agencies, and pawnbrokers which are overseen by government entities such as the Department of Insurance and Commissioner of Banks.
 Jet Insurance Company is the only surety company writing this bond directly to the businesses and individuals who have to secure these bonds.
 Take advantage of working directly with the decision makers and custom payment plans.

 The North Carolina Appraisal Board requires a $25,000 license bond for appraisal companies managing a network of real estate appraisers.